Wizarding World Digital: Move to WizardingWorld.com (2019–2024)

 A new website, WizardingWorld.com, opened in 2019.
 It eventually took over Pottermore, hosting much of the news and original writing content previously available on the Pottermore website.
 Pottermore now redirects to the Wizarding World website.

+In spring 2024, Pottermore Publishing and Audible announced a new upcoming full-cast audio book series that would feature over 100 voice actors to be released in late 2025.

+Rebranding to HarryPotter.com (2024–present)

+In autumn 2024, the website was rebranded as "HarryPotter.com".